pavelkalin/currency-exchange-app/README.md

 So TTL for internal cache is a diff between next hour and time of initial request.
 During start of the app available currencies are requested from vendor API and put into cache in [tasks.service.ts](src%2Fapp%2Fcron-jobs%2Ftasks.service.ts).
+Conversion result is rounded to a least second decimal point.

+### Frontend

+Conversion result is updated reactively on currency swap, amount change and on click of Convert button.
+From UX perspective button is not needed, but it was a feature requirement, so it's present.

 ## Running the app